To Music Mountain Homepage

 Edward 'Tookie' Cronenbold (bottom right).

-While the above were the primary Texas Rangers' members, there were other members which expanded the foursome to eight: Herby 'Arizona' Kratoska (guitar), Paul 'Monty' Sells (accordion), Clarince (Clarence) 'Idaho' Hartman (bass fiddle), and Gomer Cool (fiddle).
+While the above were the primary Texas Rangers' vocalists, there were other members which expanded the quartet to eight: Herby 'Arizona' Kratoska (guitar), Paul 'Monty' Sells (accordion), Clarence 'Idaho' Hartman (bass fiddle), and Gomer Cool (fiddle).
+Though not an official member, 'Tex' Owens (real name: Doie Hensley) was a frequent participant with the group.

 (Courtesy of Les Adams)

-There were a variety of singin' groups that supported Gene Autry during his years at Republic --- those groups included the Cass County Boys as well as the Sons of the Pioneers.
-Above, Gene and leading lady June Storey are being assisted by a group of nine musicians in this scene from COLORADO SUNSET (Republic, 1939), one of Gene's better Republic adventures.
-It appears that there was a 'basic' Texas Rangers quartet consisting of Crawford, Cronenbold, May and Mahaney (quartet photo at the top of this page).
-But it was frequently expanded to eight with the addition of Gomer Cool, Paul Sells, Clarince/Clarence Hartman, and Herby Kratoska.
-Thus, the musical group supporting Gene in COLORADO SUNSET was the 'expanded' Texas Rangers group of eight + Republic Pictures regular Frankie Marvin (who is on the far left, sitting).
+In the above photo, Gene Autry and leading lady June Storey are assisted by nine singers and musicians in COLORADO SUNSET (Republic, 1939), one of Gene's better Republic adventures.
+As noted earlier, there was the 'basic' Texas Rangers quartet with Crawford, Cronenbold, May, and Mahaney (photo at the top of this page).
+But it was frequently expanded to eight with the addition of musicians Gomer Cool, Paul Sells, Clarence Hartman, and Herby Kratoska.
+In COLORADO SUNSET, musical support was the group of eight ... plus Republic Pictures regular Frankie Marvin (sitting on the far left).

-Top row L-to-R: Francis 'Irish' Mahaney, Clarence/Clarince Hartman (on bass fiddle), Roderick 'Dave' May.
+Top row L-to-R: Francis 'Irish' Mahaney, Clarence Hartman (on bass fiddle), Roderick 'Dave' May.

 Top row L-to-R: Robert 'Captain Bob' Crawford, Edward 'Tookie' Cronenbold.